shihanng/terraform-provider-installer/README.md

 ### Testing with development version

 You added a new feature or fixed a bug in **terraform-provider-installer**.
-Now you want to test it directly with your Terraform configurations in your local machine.
+You want to test it directly with your Terraform configurations on your local machine.
 Here is what you can do.

 1. Run `make install`.
 This command installs the provider in `/tmp/tfproviders`.
-We've setup Terraform in `.terraformrc` to use provider from `/tmp/tfproviders`.
-On macOS, use
+We've set up Terraform in `.terraformrc` to use provider from `/tmp/tfproviders`.
+Specify the OS and architecture using `OS_ARCH`, e.g., on Apple Silicon macOS, use

    ```
    OS_ARCH=darwin_arm64 make install
    ```

-2. Have a look at [./examples](./examples) for an example of Terraform configuration.
-You can also use the example for testing, e.g.
+2. Use the `.terraformrc` file in this repository to override the published provider.

    ```
    export TF_CLI_CONFIG_FILE=$(pwd)/.terraformrc
-   terraform -chdir="./examples" init
+   terraform init
+   terraform plan
    ```

 #### Tips